grimm-co/killerbeez/docs/BUILD.md

   + The fuzzer.exe executable can be found at `%WORKDIR%/build/x64/Debug/killerbeez/fuzzer.exe`

-## Linux
+## Linux and Mac

 ### Prerequisites

-To build Killerbeez on Linux you will need a compiler (gcc or clang), make, and cmake.
+To build Killerbeez on Linux/Mac you will need a compiler (gcc or clang), make, and cmake.

 ### Installation

-To build Killerbeez on Linux, clone the killerbeez, killerbeez-mutators and killerbeez-utils repos next to each other.
+Clone the killerbeez, killerbeez-mutators and killerbeez-utils repos.

 ```
 WORKDIR=~/killerbeez